elastic/elasticsearch/CONTRIBUTING.md

 If you have the [Checkstyle] plugin installed, you can configure IntelliJ to check the Elasticsearch code.
-However, the Checkstyle configuration file does not work by default with the IntelliJ plugin, so instead a IDE-specific config file is generated automatically after IntelliJ finishes syncing.
+However, the Checkstyle configuration file does not work by default with the IntelliJ plugin, so instead an IDE-specific config file is generated automatically after IntelliJ finishes syncing.

-   - Open **Preferences > Tools > Checkstyle**
+   1. Open **Preferences > Tools > Checkstyle**
-   - Change the "Scan Scope" to "Only Java sources (including tests)"
+   2. Change the "Scan Scope" to "Only Java sources (including tests)"
-   - Check the "+" under "Configuration file"
+   3. Check the "+" under "Configuration file"
-   - Set "Description" to "Elasticsearch" (or whatever you want)
+   4. Set "Description" to "Elasticsearch" (or whatever you want)
-   - Select "Use a local Checkstyle file"
+   5. Select "Use a local Checkstyle file"
-   - For the "File", navigate to `buildSrc/src/main/resources/checkstyle_ide.xml`
+   6. For the "File", navigate to `build/checkstyle_ide.xml`
-   - Tick "Store relative to project location"
+   7. Tick "Store relative to project location"
-   - Click "Next"
+   8. Click "Next"
-   - The Checkstyle config file contains the variable `config_loc`, and IntelliJ will ask for a value.
-Fill in `buildSrc/src/main/resources`
+   9. The Checkstyle config file contains the variable `config_loc`, and IntelliJ will ask for a value.
+Fill in `buildSrc/src/main/resources`.
+      This allows the config file to reference the exclusions file in that directory.
-   - Click "Next", then "Finish".
+   10. Click "Next", then "Finish".
-   - Click the box next to the new configuration to make it "Active".
+   11. Click the box next to the new configuration to make it "Active".
 Without doing this, you'll have to explicitly choose the "Elasticsearch" configuration in the Checkstyle tool window and run the check manually.
-You can still do this with an active config, of course.
+You can still do this with an active config.
-   - Click "OK" to apply the new preferences
+   12. Click "OK" to apply the new preferences

 #### Formatting